NickMcConnell/FAangband/docs/birth.rst

 11, while a hobbit's is 7.
 This is modified by class: for instance, a warrior gets a +9 bonus to the hit die, while a mage gets no bonus and a priest +2, so a dwarven warrior's total hit die will be (11+9)=20 - meaning that they get between 1 and 20 hit points per level.
-If they were a priest, his hit dice would be (11+2)=13, and get between 1 and 13 hit points per level.
+A dwarven priest's total hit die would be (11+2)=13, and that priest would get between 1 and 13 hit points per level.
 The hobbit mage would get only 1-7 hps per level.
-(All characters get the maximum at first level: thereafter it is a random roll of 1dX where X is the hit die number, when the character goes up in level.)
+(All characters get the maximum at first level: thereafter it is a random roll of 1dX where X is the hit die number, when the character goes up in level; the rolls are constrained so that the total hitpoints at the maximum level does not vary too far from the expected value.)
 This is further modified by constitution - a character with high constitution will get a flat bonus of a certain number of hit points per level (recalculated right back to level 1: if you gain an extra hit point per level, and you are 42nd level, you will suddenly be 42 hit points better off.)

 .. index::
    single: spell points; description